cweibel/blog/blogs/install_cf_openstack_config.md

 Select the `admin` project, navigate it Identity > Projects and click `+ Create Project`
 ![](https://raw.githubusercontent.com/cweibel/blog/master/images/Projects-OpenStack-Dashboard-4.png)

+Enter the name for the project.
+Make sure that the project name does not include white space, this will eventually be fixed.
+Note that this is also the **tenant name**.
 ![](https://raw.githubusercontent.com/cweibel/blog/master/images/Projects-OpenStack-Dashboard-3.png)

 ![](https://raw.githubusercontent.com/cweibel/blog/master/images/Projects-OpenStack-Dashboard-2.png)

 ![](https://raw.githubusercontent.com/cweibel/blog/master/images/Projects-OpenStack-Dashboard-1.png)

-Make sure that the project name does not include white space, this will eventually be fixed

 ## Step 3 - Retrieve the tenant name